DavidAnson/markdownlint/doc/Rules.md

 Parameters: level (number; default 1)

-This rule is triggered when a top level heading is in use (the first line of the file is a h1 heading), and more than one h1 heading is in use in the
+This rule is triggered when a top level heading is in use (the first line of the file is an h1 heading), and more than one h1 heading is in use in the
 document:

 ```markdown